Skip to main content

 Who should use Zerve?

 Zerve is best for Cross-functional data teams where SQL analysts, R statisticians, and Python engineers need to collaborate on the same analysis pipeline without converting files between tools and Rapid ML prototyping where a data scientist wants to go from raw data exploration to a deployed REST API endpoint without setting up separate infrastructure for each stage.
-It's particularly useful for data science & ml professionals who need multi-language notebooks supporting python, r, and sql in a single canvas with cross-language variable sharing.
+It's particularly useful for deployment & hosting professionals who need multi-language notebooks supporting python, r, and sql in a single canvas with cross-language variable sharing.

 What are the best Zerve alternatives?